 ● Avoid drinking/eating from cups, crockery, or cutlery that may have come into contact with other people

 ● All hair should be covered.
 Long hair should be tied up and tucked away

-● Remove all jewelry and watches before any assignment, noting that the COVID-19 virus can remain live on many different surface types for varying lengths of time
+● Remove all jewelry and watches before any assignment, noting that the virus can remain live on many different surface types for varying lengths of time

 ● If you wear glasses, carefully clean them on a regular basis with hot water and soap.